raydelvecchio/SwiftAI-v2/README.md

 # swiftai.py
 Contains the SwiftAI class!
 This class imports the model and then uses it to make predictions on new song lyrics.
+Generates lyrics with varying temperatures for a better distribution over "creative" and "safe" song generation.

 # ERRORS and FIXES
 * Train loop: model.forward() input cannot be a Tensor